 No matter the cause of your work injury, you may be entitled to benefits regardless of fault.
-Even if it was your mistake that caused your injuries, you may be eligible for workers’ compensation benefits.
-And if a third party, someone other than a co-worker or your employer, was responsible, you may be able to file a personal injury lawsuit and pursue benefits not only for medical care and lost earnings but also emotional distress.
+Even if it was your mistake that caused your injuries, you may still be eligible for workers’ compensation benefits.
+And if a third party, someone other than a co-worker or your employer, was responsible, you may be able to file a personal injury lawsuit and pursue benefits not only for medical care and lost earnings but also for emotional distress.

 Discuss your right to compensation with a knowledgeable and caring attorney.
 Call (305) 340-2630 or contact us online today!